Base 2 Signed Binary Numbers Converter To Base 10 Decimal System

-The first bit (the leftmost) is reserved for the sign, 1 = negative, 0 = positive.
-This bit does not count when calculating the absolute value.
+Binary number's first bit (leftmost) is reserved for the sign: 1 negative, 0 positive.

-How to convert a signed binary number to an integer in base ten:
+How to convert a base 2 signed binary number to a base 10 decimal system integer equivalent:

 1) Construct the unsigned binary number: exclude the first bit (the leftmost); this bit is reserved for the sign, 1 = negative, 0 = positive and does not count when calculating the absolute value (without sign).